-Magnolia Bluffs Casino – Open 24/7, Magnolia Bluffs Casino offers slots, video poker machines and 10 gaming tables, along with dining options overlooking the Mississippi River.
+Magnolia Bluffs Casino – Open 24/7, Magnolia Bluffs Casino offers slots, sports betting, video poker machines and 10 gaming tables, along with dining options overlooking the Mississippi River.

 Shopping has a long history in Natchez, dating back to when it stood at the crossroads of American trade.
 Here, goods from all over the country passed through the city as they moved through the nation’s first interstate highway known as “The Natchez Trace.”

 Hal Garner at Nest – Located in historic downtown, this locals’ favorite offers seasonal blooming flowers, unique gifts, home decor, and a variety of event planning services.
 The shop is open Wednesday-Saturday and always by appointment.

 Silver Street Gallery & Gifts – Located at Natchez Under-the-Hill, Silver Street Gallery & Gifts offers unique gifts, home decor, and a variety of Mississippi-made items including jewelry, edible treats and beautiful art from southern artists.

 From birding at St. Catherine Creek Wildlife Refuge to kayaking the Mississippi River, there are activities for travelers of all ages to enjoy the pristine nature.
 The location on the river makes the area a prime location for hunting, fishing and birding.

 Duncan Park – Located in the heart of Natchez, Duncan Park offers bike and running trails along with an 18-hole golf course, tennis courts and several baseball fields.